tanushree2000/dsrs-kb/README.md

      ```
      Weekly KB refresh: YYYY-MM-DD
      ```
-   - You can glance at the Git history to see exactly when content changed.
-If a new internship area appears, you’ll see an additional row in `dsrs_internships.csv` compared to the previous snapshot.
+   - You can glance at the Git history to see exactly when the content changed.
+If a new internship area appears, you will see an additional row in `dsrs_internships.csv` compared to the previous snapshot.

 4. **Adding New Information**
    - If DSRS creates new categories—say, a “News” page—someone can write a new function in `refresh_dsrs_kb.py` (for example, `fetch_news()`) that collects headlines, dates, and URLs into a new DataFrame and writes `dsrs_news.csv`.
 Then update the database‐loading logic to insert those news items into a new `News` table.